DataStax-Academy/Spring-boot-todo-app/README.md

     control-connection.timeout = 10 seconds
 ```

-Don't forget to save the `application_test.conf`, and then we can test the modified connection.
-Change back into the project root:
+Don't forget to save the `application.conf`, and then we can test the modified connection.
+Change back into the project root if necessary:

 ```
 cd /workspace/Spring-boot-todo-app/spring-boot-todo-app/